hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/1-Essential-Tools/5-hard link.md

 - only can hard link to file in the same file system, (not possible in external hard disk)

-- make sure you have the permission to create hard link in the destination path
+- make sure you have permission to create a hard link in the destination path

-- make sure all users habe the permissions to have access to that file
+- make sure all users have the permission to have access that file